Deforestation: Solved via carbon markets?

-Deforestation is responsible for up to 19 percent of the world's greenhouse gases.
+Deforestation is responsible for up to 19% of the world's greenhouse gases.
 But, in many tropical nations, it is more economical to cut down forests than protect them.

 At EDF, we want to transform the profit motive and make forests more valuable alive than dead.
 Doing so would be one of the most efficient ways to lower global emissions in a way that protects the livelihoods of Indigenous communities.

 That's the driving idea behind a global policy effort we helped pioneer, known as REDD+, which stands for reducing emissions from deforestation and forest degradation.

 How it works: In a REDD+ program, a state, jurisdiction or country that commits to reducing deforestation below an established baseline would receive valuable credits to sell in carbon markets.